Leask/socratex/README.md

 # Socrates

-A Secure Web Proxy.
-Fast, secure, and easy to use.
+A Secure Web Proxy is fast, secure, and easy to use.

 Socrates extends the native [net.createServer](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener), and it acts as a real transparent HTTPS-proxy built on top of TCP-level.